Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 I worked on the constructors for the subclasses of Stopper.
 I merged my changes into the main.
 We worked on merging our changes in order to prevent errors from occurring in future iterations.

+### 2023-05-24
+I set up the display methods for all the objects, besides the flipper and the ball.
+I set up a basic format to display the game, which has walls with an opening for the flippers and randomly placed bells within the walls.

 ## Eli White